Papa Jackson

 John S. Gemperle (born September 8, 1982), better known as Papa Jackson and formerly as Papa Jack, is a Filipino radio disc jockey and television personality.
-He is best known for his former, popular evening-to-late night radio programs TLC: True Love Conversations and Wild Confessions on 90.7 Love Radio Manila, which was simulcast on Love Radio stations nationwide.
-He is also the author of two books about love advice based on his program.
+He is best known for his former popular evening-to-late night radio programs TLC: True Love Conversations and Wild Confessions on 90.7 Love Radio Manila, which was simulcast on Love Radio stations nationwide and ran from 2007 to 2016.

+Gemperle would later spend 9 years with Ultrasonic Broadcasting System from 2017-2026 through its flagship 106.7 Energy FM in a concurrent capacity as station manager and senior disk jockey through the late-night program, Hello, STG (Sorry, Thank You and Goodbye).

+Outside of radio, Gemperle has authored two books about love advice, both of which are based on his previous radio shows.